 Accomplished: 25 miles / 40 km, elevation gain: 297 meters (optional 26 miles / 42 km extra ride)

 Day Four: The Palaces of Moravia

 Our bikes will be waiting in Breclav where we’ll begin cycling toward the UNESCO heritage sites of Lednice and Valtice, the noble palaces of the Lichenstein family.
 At Valtice, we’ll descend into the wine cellar for a tasting of Moravian wines.
 Back on bike, we’ll continue along the colza-flowered roads, where the electrified Iron Curtian once stood, and back to the artist town of Mikulov.
 Tonight’s meal is on your own in town.
 Your guides would be happy to share their favorite restaurants if you’re looking for recommendations.

 Accomplished: 32 miles / 52 km, elevation gain: 260 meters

 Day Five: The Wachau Valley

-Start with a transfer into Austria to visit the Wachau Valley, another UNESCO heritage site.
-Start the day visiting an 11th century, mountaintop monastery overlooking the Danube.
-Our ride begins toward Krems and travels through charming medieval villages and beautiful vineyards where vines cascade off terraced mountains almost into the Danube.
+After a transfer into Austria to visit the Wachau Valley, another UNESCO heritage site, we’ll continue on to visit an eleventh-century mountaintop monastery overlooking the Danube.
+Our ride begins toward Krems and travels through charming medieval villages and beautiful vineyards where vines cascade off terraced mountains and almost tumble into the Danube.
 Passing the fortress of Dürnstein where Richard the Lion-Hearted was imprisoned, we’ll stop for a tasting of world-class Grüner Veltliners before visiting the Benedictine Monastery in Melk.
-A quick transfer will bring us back to our hotel for a great end to this unforgettable day at a family-run two Michelin-star restaurant that is considered to be one of the best in Austria.
+A quick transfer will bring us back to our hotel for a great end to this unforgettable day at a family-run two-Michelin-starred restaurant that is considered to be one of the best in Austria.